-BHS does not view college admission as "a prize to be won".
-It is the result of thoughtful research, preparation and planning.
-Hence, the college counseling process is an individualized one, the goal of which is the best possible match between each of our unique students and the college or university which best meets that student's needs.
 Our students matriculate to a wide range of institutions, from public universities to small art colleges.
-Approximately 90% of seniors choose to enroll at four-year institutions, while the remaining 10% may opt to defer admission while taking a gap year, or to enroll in a two-year school with the plan to transfer to a four-year degree program in the near future.
+Approximately 90% of seniors choose to enroll at four-year institutions, while the remaining 10% may opt to defer admission while taking a gap year, or enroll in a two-year school with the plan to transfer to a four-year institution.

-Individual meetings with the Director of College Counseling are available upon request at any time, regardless of the student's grade level.
-Additionally, several opportunities are available to all students and families such as BHS College Counseling Seminars, Naviance Tutorials, and Financial Aid Seminars.
+Individual meetings with the Director of College Counseling are available and encouraged upon request at any time, regardless of the student’s grade level.